 Kids play a role in controlling the spread of COVID-19, so the more people vaccinated will help slow down infection rates, and there will be fewer chances for the virus to turn into a new strain.

-Children can develop long-term complications or even death from COVID-19.
+Children can develop long-term effects, also know as long COVID, or even death from COVID-19.
+To learn more about COVID-19 long term effects, click HERE.

 Your Tools and Resources: